Stela Popescu: Career

 Popescu starred in television from its inception, in theater and entertainment programs, on scripts by Mihai Maximilian, Grigore Pop, Octav Sava, and Dan Mihăescu.
 TVR released DVDs Star through the Stars (2006) and Stela and Arșinel (2005), which bring together some of her television appearances.

 Since the mid-1990s, Popescu was the moderator of TV shows for women on TVR, Realitatea and Național TV.

 She played in the TV series Cuscrele (2005–2006) as well as in the soap opera The War of the Sexes (2007–2008), Queen (2008–2009) and Aniela (2009–2010) as Coana Chiva.
 In 2011 she returned with a special participation in Love and Honor.

 Death

 Stela Popescu was found dead by her adopted-daughter Doina Maximilian on 23 November 2017 inside her home in Bucharest.
 The cause of her death was a stroke.
-Popescu's body was exhibited at the Constantin Tănase Theater on Friday and was buried on 26 November at the Cernica cemetery.
+Popescu's body was exhibited at the Constantin Tănase Theater on Friday and was buried on 26 November at the cemetery at Cernica Monastery.